[ sur-kuhm-stan-shuhl ]

-- of pertaining to, or derived from circumstances: a circumstantial result.
+relating to or derived from circumstances: a circumstantial result;circumstantial evidence.

-of the nature of a circumstance; secondary; incidental: of circumstantial importance.
+of the nature of a circumstance or minor detail; nonessential; secondary: of circumstantial importance.

 Origin of circumstantial